armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-2.md

 ## Known Issues

+#### Dynamic Account Configurations with Vault

+There is a known issue with Dynamic Account Configurations that use Vault for the backend.
+Clouddriver fails to start.

+**Affected version:** 2.21.2

 #### Security update

 We continue to make Spinnaker's security a top priority.
 Although several CVEs are resolved, the following still exist: